OnkelHenky/Darwin/PinotNoir/README.md

 By selecting a Persona the information of the corresponding preference set is send the the application running the Dariwn application running in the web browser.

+A sample Darwin appliation can be fund in the 'Darwin_Testbed'.

 ## Installation

 * Install node.js ad npm from [https://nodejs.org/en/](https://nodejs.org/en/).